sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

 Connaisseur currently supports the elementary function of verifying Cosign-generated signatures against the locally created corresponding public keys.
 We plan to expose further features of Cosign and Sigstore in upcoming releases, so stay tuned!

-> :warning: Sigstore and Cosign are currently in *pre-release* state and under heavy development and so is our support for them.
-We therefore consider this an *experimental feature* that might unstable over time.
-As such, it is not part of our semantic versioning guarantees and we take the liberty to adjust or remove it with any version at any time without incrementing MAJOR or MINOR.

 ## Basic usage

 Getting started with Cosign is very well described in the [docs](https://github.com/sigstore/cosign).
-Please check there for detailed instructions.
-The currently used version can be found in our [Makefile](https://github.com/sse-secure-systems/connaisseur/blob/master/Makefile/#L5).
 You can download Cosign from its [GitHub repository](https://github.com/sigstore/cosign/releases).
 In short: After installation, a keypair is generated via: